SolindekDev/my_print/README.md

     return 0;
 }
 ```
+## Only supports linux machines
+This repository do not support window because we use a linux syscall to write into console.
 ## DON'T USE IT
-Don't use this print because it suck
+Don't use this print because it suck.